Recursive Equations on a Complex Plane

-“I made money teaching and tutoring.
-Art was a hobby.
+“I make money teaching and tutoring.
+Art is a hobby.
 But whatever you do for work, show up on time with enthusiasm,” advises Greenberg.
 “Put your personal flavor into what you produce.
 I am successful in that I am able to create the way I want to and get praise from others.
 One key to this type of success is acknowledging that art and math are not polar opposites.
 They actually overlap quite a bit, and I use math to shape my artistic visions.”

 Using inspiration from artists such as Marcel Duchamp’s (1887-1968) cubism-in-motion, the treatment of light and shadows by Greg and Tim (d.
 2006) Hildebrandt “as variants of hue instead of variants of darkness,” Greenberg also cites compositional mastership of painter Frank Frazetta (1928-2010) and Dutch graphic artist M.C.
 Escher’s (1898-1972) mathematically inspired woodcuts and lithographs as influences.

 Besides going cerebral while constructing fractal loops, Greenberg also devises and hosts a weekly online trivia/puzzle game called Chicken Scratch every Saturday morning with players joining in from around the world.
 This is not your average dish of pop culture trivia served up cold.
 Chicken Scratch questions are multi-discipline brain twisters, challenging even for those who pick up on embedded clues in weekly email reminders.
 The prize is a copy of art from Greenberg’s collection, transferred digitally.

 There are lots of examples of fractal art online.
 To contact Mark about his or test your trivia skills by joining the next Chicken Scratch via Zoom, please find him at firstname.lastname@example.org.